centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-functions.md

 Azure functions is a serverless plateform that allows to easily write and deploy code reacting to events occuring in any Azure or 3rd party services.

-The Centreon Plugin-Pack *Azure Functions* can rely on Azure API or Azure CLI to collect the metrics related to the Functions service.
+The Centreon Monitoring Connector *Azure Functions* can rely on Azure API or Azure CLI to collect the metrics related to the Functions service.

-## Plugin Pack Assets
+## Monitoring Connector Assets

 ### Monitored Objects